-Easter gets its name from the goddess Ostara, also known as Eastre.
+Easter gets its name from the goddess Ostara, also known as Eastre and Eostre.
 Ostara is a fertility goddess.
 Her annual arrival in spring is heralded by the flowering of trees and plants and the arrival of babies, both animal and human.

 The Origin of Ostara

-Some sources suggest that Ostara originated from Eostre, a pagan deity worshipped by the Anglo-Saxons and the Celts.
+Some sources suggest that Ostara originated from Eostre, a pagan deity worshipped by the Anglo-Saxons and also one of the Celtic goddesses.
 While Ostara doesn’t seem to be a Norse goddess, a few scholars claim that she is a hypostasis of Freyja.
-Under that consideration, Ostara could be a Vanir deity.
+Under that consideration, Ostara could be an Old Norse Vanir deity.
 Yet, the true origins of this mysterious figure are not clear.
 Therefore, nothing certain can be derived from what is known.

 Saint Bede, in his work ‘The Reckoning of Time,’ describes the worship of Eostre during the Paschal month.
 Eostre/Ostara was a revered goddess by the Anglo-Saxons and the Germanic peoples.